 An open rhinoplasty procedure involves an incision on the columella.
 This incision allows the surgeon to have great access to change the shape of the nasal tip.
 It also allows the operating surgeon to take apart any attachments of the nose that may be causing a deviation and correct it.
 The open rhinoplasty is valuable when significant changes need to be made to the nose to straighten or change the tip shape.

 A closed rhinoplasty is where any changes to the shape of the nose are performed from incisions entirely on the inside of the nose.
 A closed rhinoplasty can be performed on almost any patient, but when significant changes are needed in relation to the tip or to straighten the nose an open rhinoplasty is more helpful.

 The Rhinoplasty Consultation

-The rhinoplasty consultation in Dr. Dickinson’s office takes about one hour.
+The rhinoplasty consultation in our office takes about one hour.
 In the beginning of the consultation, we discuss if you have any breathing problems, or symptoms of airway obstruction.
 We then examine the inside of the nose with a nasal speculum and perform simple maneuvers to determine airflow.
 This is a relatively painless examination.

 Rhinoplasty operations that require grafts from other parts of the body such as ear cartilage, rib cartilage, or fascia will make the operation longer.
 If it takes longer than three hours it simply means we are being particular to make it the best we can.